Skip to Content

 Set up a science table for your kids to look closely at assorted bird feathers and collected bird nests.

-Take kids outdoors to gather materials: moss, grasses, twigs, feathers, bark, leaves, small stones, string and paper.
+Take kids outdoors to gather materials such as moss, grasses, twigs, feathers, bark, leaves, small stones, string and paper.

 Sort the materials into categories.
 Using mud, form the materials into nests to dry.